 Companies can add SSE to networks outside full-blown SASE implementations.
 SD-WAN architecture is not necessary to achieve edge security for both internal networks and cloud resources.
 SSE protects cloud resources alongside legacy network technology.
 Compared to SASE, it represents a lower-cost option for many network managers with similar security features.

-Understanding SSE benefits
+Understanding SSE benefits and use cases

 SSE offers multiple benefits for companies making cloud-based digital transformations, providing a viable resolution to many core challenges that organizations face as they shift to remote working and SaaS.
 Critical benefits include: